 That said, be very cautious with your knob selection before trying to take any measurement.
 This will be noted later too, at the stage where you will be trying to measure AC voltage or current.
 I would personally avoid plugging the test cables in a wall socket of my house if I was not aware of the dangers and if I had not double and triple-checked the multimeter settings.

-When taking a particular measurement watch out with regards to what you are touching and keep yourself insulated against the parts with electricity flow.
-For example, I cannot be held responsible for any kind of damage that can (and will) happen to you if you touch AC socket or even large DC batteries receptacles with wet hands.
+When taking a particular measurement, watch out with regards to what you are touching and keep yourself insulated against the parts with electricity flow.
+For example, I cannot be held responsible for any kind of damage that can (and will) happen to you if you touch an AC socket or even large DC batteries receptacles with wet hands.

 Measuring DC Voltage